Eric-Devv/LIFESEED-APP/README.md

 ## License

-This project is licensed under the MIT License.
+Copyright 2025 ERIMTECH Solutions.
+All Rights Reserved.

+This software is the private and proprietary property of ERIMTECH Solutions and is licensed to users under a separate End-User License Agreement (EULA).

+Unauthorized reproduction, modification, distribution, or commercial use is strictly prohibited.